jatcwang/talks/2024_who_told_you_that/docs/presentation.md

 ## Otel4s - OpenTelemetry for Scala

-- Implementation of OTel for the Typelevel ecosystem
+- Typelevel ecosystem
 - Follows OTel terminology and specification, but does not directly use OpenTelemetry-Java types
 - Uses OpenTelemetry-Java as backend (e.g. reporting spans)

 ## OpenTelemetry - Instrumentation API concepts

-- `Context`: The OpenTelemetry context.
-Key-value pairs for storing all OTel-related objects
+- `Context`: Immutable key-value pairs for storing all OTel-related objects
   - The `Context` object itself is propagated around (e.g. ThreadLocal, IOLocal)
   - e.g. `Span` object is stored in `Context`
   - ```